artkostm/hotels-kafka-streams/README.md

 [total 228963ms]
 ```

-Now let's see our topic size (the topic should have 3 partitions and in total 5_000_000 records):
+Now let's check out our topic size (the topic should have 3 partitions and in total 5_000_000 records):

 ```
 >./kafka-run-class.sh kafka.tools.GetOffsetShell --broker-list 192.168.99.100:9092 --topic TestTopic --time -1